 Although traditional e-commerce has design and engineering limitations, it is simpler to develop a website.
 In contrast, headless commerce allows you more front-end development flexibility, but it takes longer to set up.

-Front-end Headless Commerce Platform Development
+Headless Commerce Vs Traditional Commerce: Front-end Development

 Traditional e-commerce imposes too many limitations on front-end developers’ design and entire workflow.
 The database, programming, and front-end platform all need a significant amount of effort to modify.
 As a result, what can be edited/updated without voiding a warranty or blocking future upgrades is rather a constraint for developers.